fredo509/CryptoCurrencies-metrics/README.md

-**[ Cryptocurrencies-Metrics ]** this project provide users a Reactapp.
-Where Users can access a list of Rockets and Missions.
-User can interact with this app, they can add Join a mission and also reserve a rocket.
+**[ Cryptocurrencies-Metrics ]** This is a mobile web application used to check a list of crypto metrics.
+It is created using the coinstats API.
+The webapp have several pages which includes the "Home page" with a list of items that could be filtered by some parameters; in the project, it's a list of metrics that can be filtered by the coin name and a "Details page" with more information about a selected coin.
 ## 🛠 Built With <a name="built-with"></a>
 HTML
 CSS